-Russian nationalists have united to found a new movement, called, simply, “Russians,”
+Russian nationalists have united to found a new movement, called, simply, “Russians,” Interfax reports.

 “Our task, at minimum, is the promotion of universal ethno-political Russian solidarity and, at maximum, the establishment in power of a national government and the declaration of a Russian national government,” said Dmitry Demushkin, one of Russia’s best-known nationalists.
 (By “national” here, he means the ethnic Russian nation.)

 The creation of the new movement comes amidst rising nationalist sentiment in Russia, where racism already runs rampant.
-The feeling was best encapsulated, and strengthened, by the
+The feeling was best encapsulated, and strengthened, by the gathering in December of thousands of nationalists outside the Kremlin’s walls.

 Russia’s leaders, who have been known to employ mild nationalist rhetoric as a populist ploy, seem at a loss for what to do.
-Following the Kremlin riot (on a square called Manezhnaya), new
+Following the Kremlin riot (on a square called Manezhnaya), new Moscow Mayor Sergei Sobyanin said: “The Manezhnaya phenomenon, this is not politics, but teenage hoodlums and those who stand behind them – this is extremism.”

 The new organization’s name is significant.
 The Russian language includes several words to describe those living in Russia.
 The organization chose “Russkiye,” a word that means ethnic Russians (defined as Slavic, Orthodox Christians), rather than Rossiyane, which means citizens of Russia, regardless of ethnicity (in Russia, religion and ethnicity are inexorably intertwined).